department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 educational: Because businesses within VA apply different usage styles for  “education” and “educational,” we've listed instances here, where we use "educational" in specific phrases rather than "education" as above.
 (See education entry.)
 - **Like this:** educational assistance, educational institution, educational plan, educational program

 educational and career counseling:  We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
-Note: this style differs from the style within eBenefits VR&E > Education and Career Counseling pages.
+Note: This style differs from the style within eBenefits VR&E > Education and Career Counseling pages.

 educational and vocational counseling: We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.

 educational assistance: We use this style of phrasing to be consistent with Chapter 35, DEA, REAP, and VEAP.

 educational counseling: We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
-Note: this usage differs from the style within eBenefits VR&E > Education and Career Counseling pages.
+Note: This usage differs from the style within eBenefits VR&E > Education and Career Counseling pages.

 email: No hyphen (not "e-mail").

+employment handicap: Add a definition or note to help explain this term.
+  - **Like this:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 environmental hazards: Define on first mention in body copy as "harmful toxins in the air, water, or land such as those that get released from burn pits."
 Include definition as another sentence, a parenthetical, or set off with commas.

-employment handicap: Add a definition or note to help explain this term.
-  - **Like this:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 equivalent: Use an alternative word or phrase&mdash;such as "equal to," "same as," "as in," etc.&mdash;depending on context.
  - **Like this:** Apply for VA health care online (equal to VA Form 10-10EZ).